conmaol/maglocunus/d/data_model.md

 - Every student has a name and a date of birth.
 - Every course has a title and happens within an academic year.

-As with class diagrams, the labelled arrows between entity types represent relations, so as before:
+Again, as with class diagrams, the labelled arrows between entity types represent relations, so as before:
 - Teachers teach courses.
 - Students take courses.

 However, the way relations are encoded in ER diagrams is *more expressive* than class diagrams since they include information about `cardinality`.
-So from the ER diagram we can read off the following cardinality information:
+So from the ER diagram we can read off the following cardinality information (from the little decorations at the ends of each of the lines connecting entity types):
 - Every course is taken by one or more students.
 - Every student takes one or more courses.
 - Every course is taught by exactly one teacher.